You Wait To Get Help For Your Relationship For Understandable Reasons

 You Might Not Recognize Your Contribution To The Difficulties In Your Marriage

 You might not recognize your contribution to the difficulties in your marriage.
-It can be hard to focus on our own shortcomings – while it’s usually easy to see our partner as being responsible for the trouble.
+It can be hard to focus on our own shortcomings – while we naturally notice first what our partner is doing that makes us feel bad.
+(Humans, like all mammals, are organized to respond to threat before anything else–and there is not much that is more threatening than any sign that love, liking or belonging is endangered.)
 Ask your friends and family for support and feedback: “What do you think are my contributions to the trouble in my relationship?
 How do you think I can improve things?”
 Hopefully your friends and family will be able to offer some meaningful insights.
 If they simply pile blame on your partner, they are not being helpful.

 There is one potential expert on the subject who you may not have yet really consulted: